knro/indiwebmanager/README.md

 Type=idle
 User=pi
 ExecStart=/usr/bin/python /home/pi/servermanager/drivermanager.py
+ExecStartPost=/usr/bin/python /home/pi/servermanager/autostart.py

 [Install]
 WantedBy=multi-user.target
 ```

 The above service files assumes you copied the servermanager directory to /home/pi, so change it to whereever you installed the directory on your target system.
 The user is also specified as **pi** and must be changed to your username.

+If you selected any profile as **Auto Start** then the INDI server shall be automatically started when the service is executed on start up.

 Copy the indiwebmanager.service file to **/lib/systemd/system**: